maria15034/MAI-Project/README.md

 # MAI-Project
-This is the repository for my MAI Project at TCD on battery health.
+This is the repository for my final year project at TCD on battery health estimation.

 Here you will find the code I used to pre-process some of the raw data, and also the code for modelling it using LSTM and SVR.